 Our Global PEO and Payroll service offers a way to get that without the need to open a legal business entity or an interim solution prior to incorporating in Germany.

-We offer PEO services via AÜG (Arbeitnehmerüberlassung) license in Germany which enables us to legally deploy your selected employees for a maximum of 18 continuous months*.
+We offer global PEO services via AÜG (Arbeitnehmerüberlassung) license in Germany, enabling us to legally deploy your selected employees for a maximum of 18 continuous months*.

 * Please note: a maximum duration of deployment with the same end client in Germany can take 18 continuous months.

 Acumen International as a Global Professional Employer Organization (PEO) offers your business on-the-ground support and local knowledge to conduct your business in Germany without the risk of legal or tax repercussions.